MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

 >[!NOTE]
 > Currently, only Site ID is supported for filtering.
 The Site ID can be found under the **Your Sites** tab.
+> Traffic reports are available only for public sites.
+Private sites are not included in these reports

 ### Considerations